Dillow-Taylor Funeral Home and Cremation Services

 Mr. Roger Dale Ellis, age 75, of Jonesborough, passed away at his home Saturday, January 31, 2026.

 Roger had a deep faith.
 As a cherished member of Limestone United Methodist Church, he served as Administrative Board Chair, Sunday School Superintendent, and usher.
 He will be remembered as the first friendly face to greet people as they arrived at church, always with a smile and a story.
 He worked countless hours at his church doing anything that was needed.
 He was always ready to help others with a quiet, steady kindness.
 He will be remembered as a good neighbor and always had an extensive outdoor display that neighbors and friends, young and old, always looked forward to every Halloween.
-Roger had an amazing memory, was an avid reader and enjoyed listening to Swap Shop on the radio and working Sudoku puzzles up until the last few days.
-He was a lifelong fan of the Detroit Tigers and Lions and Nascar.
+Roger had an amazing memory, a vast knowledge of firearms, was an avid reader, and enjoyed listening to Swap Shop on the radio and working the daily newspaper Sudoku puzzles and word jumbles up until the last few days.
+He was a lifelong fan of the Detroit Tigers and Lions, and Nascar.
+He enjoyed woodworking and gifted many family members and friends with beautifully crafted birdhouses.

-Roger is survived by his wife Carolyn, sister Phyllis, brothers Gordon (Sherry), Allen (Sonja) and Glen; a special uncle Gary Oliver; numerous Hunt family “out-laws” whom he loved and who loved him dearly: Linda (Steve), Diane Hunt (Bill, deceased), Rebecca (Dennis), Vicki (John), John (Sherry) and Barbara and many nieces and nephews.
-In addition to his parents he was preceded in death by an infant son Joey; sisters Edna, Georgie, and Gail and brothers Gene and Gerald.
+Roger is survived by his wife Carolyn; sister, Phyllis Hughes (Dale, deceased); brothers, Gordon (Sherry), Allen (Sonja) and Glen; a special uncle Gary Oliver; numerous Hunt family “out-laws” whom he loved and who loved him dearly: Linda Poteat (Steve), Dianne Hunt (Bill, deceased), Rebecca Hall (Dennis), Vicki Bradley (John), John Hunt (Sherry) and Barbara Hunt and many nieces and nephews.
+In addition to his parents, he was preceded in death by an infant son, Joey; sisters, Edna Lewis, Georgia Davis, Gail Maupin, and brothers, Gene and Gerald.

 Roger wanted the last line of his obituary to be “I did what I had to do.”

-Sue and I were so saddened by the news of Roger's passing.
+Carolyn: Sue and I were so saddened by the news of Roger's passing.
 He was a good man and it does me proud to call him my friend.
 We rejoice for him that he is now in the arms of the Lord, and pray for peace and comfort for you as you adjust to his absence.
 Please know we love you as we loved him.
 It is not a hope but a promise that we will see him again.
+Yours in Christ, Wayne and Sue

 We are so sorry to hear about Roger.
 He was always good to me and Mark when I was married to Gene.
 He always picking at Mark .
 We have alot if memories over the years.
 Our prayers are with the entire family.